 Look, like I implied above, popsicles can be fun, and should be fun, but from a mama’s perspective, they are also a way to get in those good nutrients.
 I always aim for a healthy fat, a fruit, and some greens.
 Juice, diluted juice, or kombucha also make a great base.

 Putting those nutrients into a great popsicle mold is the next step.
-There are many silicone BPA free options you can try.
-We have a couple different set ups, though I like these and recently found one like it at Target.
+There are many silicone BPA-free options you can try.

 Summer Zinger Popsicles